 Infra Import sidesteps the age-old problems that arise when trying to manage your infrastructures through your cloud provider’s console or - perhaps even worse - trying to create your own Terraform from scratch.
 The console can result in wasted effort, error, and infrastructure drift.
 It’s hard to scale and when your infrastructures get more complex, it just leads to more complicated problems.
 If you’re brave enough to create your own Terraform, your devs risk boredom and frustration.
 That’s if you’re even lucky enough to have a DevOps engineer willing to try - something that many organizations struggle with.

 We’ve launched Infra Import as part of Cycloid.
-Based on our open-source tool, TerraCognita, it’s an infrastructure-as-code generator that will connect to your manually-deployed cloud infrastructure and automatically create your Terraform file and related Git modules.
+Based on our open-source tool, TerraCognita, it’s an IaC automation and project generator that allows you to manage your manually-deployed cloud infrastructure with Cycloid.
+It automatically creates StackForms, Pipelines, and your Terraform and .tfstate files.

 You can see where we’re going, right?
 Because Infra Import does this job automatically, the DevOps you do have don’t need to spend their precious time on the job, and, well, if you don’t have many DevOps engineers, you can get the job done anyway.
 Not everyone wants to become a DevOps engineer and, even if they do, it’s not usually a speedy process.
 Thanks to Infra Import, however, this won’t be a problem for your organization, no matter where it is along the road to DevOps.
 You can help non-expert people start with Infrastructure as Code, ensure best practice is respected, and save time for the DevOps you do have.